himorin/ansible/docs/site_config.rst

   - `server`: Target server name to push from client
   - `storage_nfs`: NFS mount point of storage for Elasticsearch server

+- `git`: git server access configuration

+  - `key_file`: if specified, use private key of specified file name at TARGET host (not local), also need to add key to ssh agent at LOCAL

 - `grafana`: Grafana service configuration